These are organized by a classification scheme developed exclusively for Cosma. More…

 Achievement in Information-Based Complexity Prize: List of all winners, call for nominations This annual prize is for outstanding achievement in information-based complexity.
 Beginning with 2016 the price has been renamed to 2016 JOSEPH F. TRAUB PRIZE FOR ACHIEVEMENT IN INFORMATION-BASED COMPLEXITY.
 The prize consists of $3000 and a plaque.
 The achievement can be based on work done in a single year, a number of years or over a lifetime.
 It can be published in any journal, number of journals, […]

 Awards: Joseph F. Traub - Young Researcher Award

 on May 21, 2017 at 11:00 pm

-Information-Based Complexity Young Researcher Award: Call for nominations and previous recipients This annual award is for significant contributions to information-based complexity by a young researcher.
+Information-Based Complexity Young Researcher Award: List of all winners, call for nominations This annual award is for significant contributions to information-based complexity by a young researcher.
 Beginning with 2015 the award has been renamed to “JOSEPH F. TRAUB INFORMATION-BASED COMPLEXITY YOUNG RESEARCHER AWARD”.
 The prize will consist of $1000 and a plaque and will be awarded at a suitable location.
-Any researcher who has not reached their 35th birthday by September […]
+Any researcher who has not reached their 35th birthday by September 30th […]

 News: In honor of the late founding...